Our Core Values

 • Leaders must provide ample opportunity for them to do this work (Hebrews 10:24-25)

-A failure to correctly understand biblical leadership leads to unbiblical discipleship and modeling and skewed priorities.
+Note: A failure to correctly understand biblical leadership leads to unbiblical discipleship and modeling and skewed priorities.

 A lack of biblical priorities leads to ministry in sin with a focus on skills or ability rather than godly character.
 This can lead to disqualifying sins.